 In addition to a driver’s license suspension, some taxpayers may find themselves facing a suspension of their professional license.
 Though these cases are rare, those who have large amounts of outstanding back tax liability could get their professional license suspended, leaving them no opportunity to work.

-It is always best to communicate with the state tax officials about any past due tax debt long before license suspension.
+It is always best to communicate with the state tax officials about any past due tax liability long before license suspension.
 You may be able to set up an affordable payment plan prior to a license suspension.
-If you are in a financial hardship and unable to pay your tax debt in full, some states may have an offer in compromise or various settlement programs available.
+If you are in a financial hardship and unable to pay your tax liability in full, some states may have an offer in compromise or various settlement programs available.
 In the long run, taking the necessary actions to resolve back tax liability in a timely matter will reduce the chances of a driver license and/or professional license suspension.

-Even after having a driver or a professional license suspended, there is still hope for those who are willing to take care of their tax debt.
-An affordable repayment plan, an offer in compromise or a settlement program are possible options available that can help to resolve tax debt and get a license reinstated.
-If the entire process of settling a tax debt is overwhelming or too confusing, it is good to be reminded that help is available.
+Even after having a driver or a professional license suspended, there is still hope for those who are willing to take care of their tax liability.
+An affordable repayment plan, an offer in compromise or a settlement program are possible options available that can help to resolve tax liability and get a license reinstated.
+If the entire process of settling a tax liability is overwhelming or too confusing, it is good to be reminded that help is available.
 Seek the assistance of a tax professional who has success in reducing and resolving unpaid tax liability as well as the expertise and good track record of reinstating suspended licenses.